Victor Hugo: Léonie d'Aunet

-For more than seven years, Léonie d'Aunet, who was a married woman, was involved in a love relationship with Hugo.
-Both were caught in adultery on 5 July 1845.
-Hugo, who had been a Member of the Chamber of Peers since April, avoided condemnation whereas his mistress had to spend two months in prison and six in a convent.
-Many years after their separation, Hugo made a point of supporting her financially.
+For more than seven years, Léonie d'Aunet, who was married, was in a relationship with Hugo.
+Both were caught committing adultery on 5 July 1845.
+Hugo, who had been a Member of the Chamber of Peers since April, avoided a custodial sentence whereas his mistress had to spend two months in prison and six in a convent.
+Many years after their separation, Hugo supported her financially.

 Others

-Hugo gave free rein to his libido until a few weeks before his death.
-He sought a wide variety of women of all ages, be they courtesans, actresses, prostitutes, admirers, servants or revolutionaries like Louise Michel for sexual activity.
+Hugo had lovers until a few weeks before his death.
+He sought a wide variety of women of all ages, whether courtesans, actresses, prostitutes, admirers, servants or revolutionaries like Louise Michel for sex.
 He systematically reported his casual affairs using his own code, as Samuel Pepys did, to make sure they would remain secret.
 For instance, he resorted to Latin abbreviations (osc. for kisses) or to Spanish (Misma.
 Mismas cosas: The same.
 Same things).
 Homophones are frequent: Seins (Breasts) becomes Saint; Poële (Stove) actually refers to Poils (Pubic hair).
 Analogy also enabled him to conceal the real meaning: A woman's Suisses (Swiss) are her breasts—because Switzerland is renowned for its milk.
 After a rendezvous with a young woman named Laetitia he would write Joie (Happiness) in his diary.
 If he added t.n. (toute nue) he meant she stripped naked in front of him.
 The initials S.B. discovered in November 1875 may refer to Sarah Bernhardt.

 Nicknames

 Victor Hugo acquired several nicknames.
-The first one originated from his own description of Shakespeare in the introduction to his eponymous work.
-In this introduction to William Shakespeare (essay), he tried to delve into what constituted the genius of certain artists and described Shakespeare as an "Ocean Man":There were indeed ocean men.
+The first one originated from his own description of Shakespeare; in the introduction to his essay William Shakespeare, he tried to delve into what constituted the genius of certain artists and described Shakespeare as an Homme Océan ("Ocean Man"):There were indeed ocean men.

 [...] all of this could exist within a mind, and then that mind is called genius, and you have Aeschylus, you have Isaiah, you have Juvenal, you have Dante, you have Michelangelo, you have Shakespeare, and it is the same thing to gaze upon these souls or to gaze upon the Ocean.During his lifetime and in the 1870s, the expression to describe him entered popular culture.
 It was later adopted by authors and literary critics, including Joseph Serre, who identified it with an expression he himself coined.
 This nickname became widespread during the 20th century and was used by the National Library of France when organizing an exhibition about him.
 Since then, it has been frequently used in research and literary critics.
-Alongside "Ocean Man," the nickname "Horizon Man" was sometimes used during Hugo's lifetime as well.
-Finally, researchers and literary critics, such as Henri Meschonnic, proposed the nickname "Century Man" to refer to Victor Hugo.
+Alongside "Ocean Man," the nickname "Horizon Man" was sometimes used during Hugo's life.
+In the end researchers and literary critics, such as Henri Meschonnic, suggest the "Century Man" nickname to refer to Hugo.